superhelten/superhelten/README.md

 **Featured in Forbes 30 Under 30, TechCrunch, and Wired**

 A tech-enthusiast and a problem solver at heart.
 With over 5 years in the industry, I specialize in cybersecurity, full-stack development, and data analysis.
-I've led projects that resulted in 25% increase in operational efficiency and a 40% increase in user engagement.
+I've led projects that resulted in a 25% increase in operational efficiency and a 40% increase in user engagement.

 ### 📊 GitHub Analytics
 > [Insert Interactive Chart Here]